Revolutionary Road (film): Critical reception

 [the film] comes close but falls short of capturing Richard Yates' terrific novel... the movie—two-thirds Mad Men, one-third American Beauty, with a John Cheever chaser—works best when focusing on the personal.
 Thankfully, it's there that Mendes and screenwriter Justin Haythe catch some of Yates' weighty ideas, and where Leonardo DiCaprio and Kate Winslet succeed in doing the heavy lifting...
 DiCaprio, round-shouldered and sleepy-eyed, and Winslet, watchful and alert, raise up each other and everything around them.
 Never once shadowed by Titanic, they suggest, often wordlessly, the box the Wheelers have found themselves in.
 Whereas the novel is told mostly from Frank's viewpoint, the movie is just as much April's, and Winslet, whether fighting back or fighting back tears, is sensational.

 Some film critics gave a mixed response.
-David Ansen of Newsweek opined that it is "impeccably mounted—perhaps too much so.
+David Ansen of Newsweek opined it is "impeccably mounted—perhaps too much so.
 Mendes [...] has an innately theatrical style: everything pops off the screen a little bigger and bolder than life [...]
 Instead of losing myself in the story, I often felt on the outside looking in, appreciating the craftsmanship, but one step removed from the agony on display.
-Revolutionary Road is impressive, but it feels like a classic encased in amber".
+Revolutionary Road is impressive, but it feels like a classic encased in amber."

 Kirk Honeycutt of The Hollywood Reporter described the film as a "didactic, emotionally overblown critique of the soulless suburbs", and thought it was a repeat of American Beauty.
 He wrote, "Once more, the suburbs are well-upholstered nightmares and its denizens clueless—other than one estranged male.
 Everything is boldly indicated to the audience from arch acting styles to the wink-wink, nod-nod of its design.
 Indeed his actors play the subtext with such fury that the text virtually disappears.
-Subtlety is not one of Mendes' strong suits".
+Subtlety is not one of Mendes' strong suits."

 Writing for Variety magazine, Todd McCarthy thought the film was "faithful, intelligent, admirably acted, superbly shot".
 He added, "It also offers a near-perfect case study of the ways in which film is incapable of capturing certain crucial literary qualities, in this case the very things that elevate the book from being a merely insightful study of a deteriorating marriage into a remarkable one [...]
 Even when the dramatic temperature is cranked up too high, the picture's underpinnings seem only partly present, to the point where one suspects that what it's reaching for dramatically might be all but unattainable—perhaps approachable only by Pinter at his peak."
-McCarthy later changed his opinion, calling Revolutionary Road "problematic" and that it "has some issues that just won't go away".
-He concludes that Revolutionary Road suffers in comparison to Billy Wilder's The Apartment and Richard Quine's Strangers When We Meet because of its "narrow vision", even arguing that the television series Mad Men handles the issues of conformity, frustration, and hypocrisy "with more panache and precision".
+McCarthy later changed his opinion, calling Revolutionary Road "problematic", and that it "has some issues that just won't go away".
+He concludes that Revolutionary Road suffers in comparison to Billy Wilder's The Apartment and Richard Quine's Strangers When We Meet because of its "narrow vision", arguing that the television series Mad Men handles the issues of conformity, frustration and hypocrisy "with more panache and precision".